-are a person who is profoundly committed to actions, who enjoys the challenges life offers you, crafting plans and setting goals to measure your progress.
+THAT you are profoundly committed to actions, enjoying the challenges life offers you.

+YOU ARE VERY COMFORTABLE crafting plans and setting goals to measure your progress.
+You derive a sense of fulfillment and satisfaction when you achieve the goals you set for yourself.
 This allows you to feel empowered and in control, which is a nice feeling, particularly as it avoids the stress of uncertainty.